cowlicks/GSoC-proposal/proposal.markdown

 #### NumPy interactions -- July 8th to August 26th (7 weeks)
 In order:
-* Modify NumPy universal function to be aware of sparse matrix types.
-(3 weeks)
+* Modify NumPy universal functions (`ufuncs`) to be aware of sparse matrix types.
+(2 weeks)
+* Add sparse matrix method to handle calls from `ufuncs` (5 weeks)
+    * `ufuncs` that should just operate on the dense form of the sparse matrix.
+    * Implement sparse forms of the binary ufuncs that should broadcast.
+    * Test suite for all the sparse matrix methods which correspond to ufuncs.
 * Mid-term evaluation, July 29th -- deliverables are:
     * bool spec implemented
-    * Have at least one sparse matrix method that Numpy a numpy ufunc will dispatch to.
+    * Have at least one sparse matrix method that a NumPy ufunc will dispatch to.
 * Modify binary operation methods for the ufuncs to dispatch to.
 (2 weeks)
 * Write test suite for Numpy ufunc and sparse matrix interactions for sparse/dense and sparse/sparse combinations.
 (2 weeks)